BlugDeg/SCOverlay-Updates/docs/SDK_MANUAL.md

 ```
 ### Step 2: React to the Hotkey

 Implement the `OnExclusiveHotkey` method.
-It will now be called by the Core.
+It will now be called by the core.
 ```csharp
 public void OnExclusiveHotkey()
 {